How to eat healthy when everyone around you doesn’t. This was the premise of a recent email I received.

 To put your oxygen mask on before putting on anyone else’s.

 Taking care of yourself is not selfish.
 It’s important and should be a priority.
-Creating the best version, the healthiest version, and the most fit version of yourself is also creating the best version for someone else.
+Creating the best version, the healthiest version, and the fittest version of yourself is also creating the best version for someone else.

 The healthiest version of you will be the most energetic, confident, and happiest version of you.
 You’ll be excited to try new things with loved ones, have more energy to play with your kids, and be more productive at work.